-The Nova73 offers a fully redundant clock source structure with two independent clock inputs, an internal sync generator and the ability to lock to sync from an incoming multi-channel signal.
-This allows the console to be clocked from a variety of sync sources and recover from loss of external sync.
+The Nova73 offers a fully redundant clock source structure with two independent sync inputs, the ability to lock to sync from an incoming multi-channel signal, and an internal sync generator.

-External sync connections are located on the Nova73 rear panel.
+External sync connections are located on the Nova rear panel.